mathrithms/mShare/README.md

 ## Main features
 * Pause, resume and reconnect transfers
 * Share large files
-* Share all kinds of content, video, photo, music and app libraries
+* Share all kinds of content, video, photo and app libraries
 * No Internet connection is required: Set up a hotspot and connect to it using a QR code
 * Share between multiple devices at the same time
-* Exchange texts of any kind and save them to TrebleShot
 * Share folders for backup and other purposes
 * Light UI: Works faster than its rivals on low-end devices
 * Speed-oriented: Minimal UI optimized for speed